2019 Regional Qualifier

 IronCAD Award (ES)

-Students | Darby Graham
+Inventors | Darby Graham

 Teacher | Suzanne Clark

-Matt Elementary School | Forsyth County
+Matt Elementary School, Forsyth County

 The Pack and Roll is a simple device that helps with tendonitis.
 The technology behind this is the heated foot roller, and the board at 120 degrees.
 My targeted audience is dancers and athletes, even normal people that were just born with it.
 The Pack and Roll has been modified by testing with a prototype, sketching in Tinkercad and developing a 3D model.
 In doing some research and it was determined that heat is better than ice with tendonitis.
 Which means, instead of a cooling unit or icing your heel, putting a warming pad or my heated roller helps more.